sahityakat/codeRefactor/README.md

 This is Weekly Challenge 1 to refactor an existing code

 ## Description
-The challenge is to refactor the code of a website improving the accessibility and search engine optimization
+Refactored code of a website to improve the accessibility and search engine optimization

 ## Languages Used
 HTML, CSS